johnzastrow/phpblog/hugo-export/posts/2008-07-05-search-remotely-and-send-the-results-to-local-machine.md

 ---
-title: Search remotely and send the results to local machine
+ #  Search remotely and send the results to local machine
 categories:
   - Linux